hanjingo/doc/interview.md

 #### Recursive and Iterative Binary Search: Which one is more efficient and why?

 Iterative Binary Search is typically more efficient than Recursive Binary Search.
 This is because iterative binary search avoids teh overhead of recursive function calls and tasks space consumption, resulting in lower memory usage and potentially faster execution, especially for large datasets.

 For more info, see: [Searching Algorithm Summary#Binary Search](ALGO/search.md)

+#### Can we use the binary search algorithm for linked lists?

+No, standard binary search cannot be applied to singly linked lists because binary search requires O(1) random access to find the middle element.

+For more info, see: [Searching Algorithm Summary#Binary Search](ALGO/search.md)